Kate Forbes: Aerospace industry

+2026 election

+On 4 August 2025, Forbes announced that she would be stepping down as an MSP at the 2026 election.
+In a letter to Swinney, she said: "I am in no doubt about the scale of my duties as a local representative, an activist and campaigner, and a government minister.
+Quite rightly, this job entails long days far from home, constant attention and total dedication.
+As I consider the upcoming election and the prospects of another term, I have concluded that I do not wish to seek re-election and miss any more of the precious early years of family life."

+Swinney subsequently paid tribute to Forbes, saying: "I pay tribute to Kate for her invaluable contribution to public life over the last ten years.
+The challenges of frontline politics are considerable, and I understand the decision she has made although I wish it was not the case."
+Fergus Ewing, a former SNP minister, and the MSP for neighbouring Inverness and Nairn, said that the party had "lost the best leader it never had but should have chosen."

+Foreign affairs

+In October 2025, Forbes travelled to Canada to promote Scottish-Canada trade.
+She visited the province of Nova Scotia.

 Political positions

 Forbes has widely been described as socially and economically conservative, in contrast with the generally socially liberal policies of the SNP.

 During her leadership campaign, Forbes received scrutiny of her religious and socially conservative views on abortion and LGBT rights.
 In an interview with STV News, she criticised the "illiberal" debate about her religious views and questioned the meaning of liberalism, stating "have we become so illiberal that we cannot have these discussions?
-Because if some people are beyond the pale then those are dark and dangerous days for Scotland.".
+Because if some people are beyond the pale then those are dark and dangerous days for Scotland."

 Scottish independence

 As a member of the SNP, she supports Scottish independence.
 During the 2021 Scottish Parliament election, Forbes told business leaders she wanted a second Scottish independence referendum to be held once the "immediate impact" of the pandemic was over.
 She has called for a restart of the SNP's independence strategy.
 She has considered Sturgeon's proposal of using a parliamentary election as a de facto referendum to be a way to apply pressure on the UK government to grant permission to hold a formal referendum "rather than it being necessarily a referendum in and of itself".
 She said she wanted to achieve independence by delivering economic growth.
-At the first hustings, Forbes said she would seek the "legal powers to hold a referendum" on independence within 3 months of the new UK general election.
+At the first hustings, Forbes said she would seek the "legal powers to hold a referendum" on independence within three months of the new UK general election.

+In the 2023 SNP leadership election, Forbes was the only one of the three candidates to share the official party position that the British monarchy should remain head of state in an independent Scotland, though she said that she found the issue to be of little importance.